Unmani199/resnet/README.md

 4. **Install dependencies**
    * If you already have conda and _Python_ v3.11 or higher installed, skip the first two steps and install the dependent packages (see dependencies) using ``` pip install <package_name> ``` in your terminal/commandline or within your jupyterlab notebook.
    * Import [resnet.py](https://github.com/Unmani199/Network-Resilience/blob/main/src/resnet/resnet.py) as a python module in your jupyterlab notebook as follows.
-If not jupterlab, you can do it using your choice of interpreter with the same command ``` from resnet import * ```.
-Note that the resnet.py file should be in the same directory/path as your input file, as seen in the notebook below.
+If not jupterlab, you can do it using your choice of interpreter with the same command ``` from resnet_module import resnet ```.
+Note that the resnet_module.py file should be in the same directory/path as your input file, as seen in the notebook below.
 You can now use the resnet functions!

    <img src="https://github.com/Unmani199/Network-Resilience/blob/main/Figures/Install_Dependencies.png" width=700 />